Table of Contents

 The CAP OB-86B Beast Barbell (clever name) is the best barbell available at this price point.
 You will not find a bar under $150 that is better for general use than the Cap.
 The only bar better under $200 is the Rogue Echo Bar 2.0, and it's not far if any ahead.

 The Ob-86B features a medium knurl, bushing rotation system, a black-oxide finish, and a 28.5 mm shaft.
 It's average in every aspect except price, where it is absolutely outstanding.
 This is honestly the only bar most need unless they're regularly moving over 800 lbs.
 You can use the bar for Olympic Weightlifting, Powerlifting, CrossFit, or anything in between.
 I consider it my beater bar and as such, beat it up quite a bit.
 Surprisingly, outside of some surface rust and random dings, it looks pretty unphased.

-If you're looking for an overall better barbell that will provide better spin and feel, the Rep Fitness Gladiator Olympic Bar would be my next choice.
-I've reviewed the Gladiator Bar in detail, and still enjoy using the the bar.
+If you're looking for an overall better barbell that will provide better spin and feel, the XMark Lumberjack Olympic Bar would be my next choice.

-One of the standout features of the bar is the fact that it uses needle bearings versus the cheaper and slower spinning alternative-bushings.
-The Gladiator Bar will produce a much faster and consistent spin of the sleeves, which is ideal for the Olympic lifts.
-The Gladiator Bar also features a slightly thinner, 28 mm diameter shaft and a much higher tensile strength steel - 230k PSI.
-Neither the Gladiator or Cap Bars should bend, but it is comforting to know that your bar can face whatever you throw at it.
+One of the standout features of the bar is the fact that it uses brass bushings versus the cheaper and slower spinning alternatives.
+The Lumberjack will produce a much faster and consistent spin of the sleeves, which is ideal for the Olympic lifts.
+The Lumberjack bar also features a slightly thinner, 28 mm diameter shaft although it does have a bit of a low tensile strength with only a 700 LB weight limit (this shouldn't matter for most.)
+Neither the XMark or Cap Bars should bend, but it is comforting to know that your bar can face whatever you throw at it.